PavanRangani/docs/docs/prd/limited-partnership/activity.md

     - Due date should be greater than Issue date.
 - Notes
     - It's a free form text input field.
+- Activity can not be approved from the Add dialog.
+It will always save as draft.
 - Any user can add the activity (Normal or Admin user).
 - Activity can be added only for Active Funds.
 - New activity can't be added if no investors exist.
 - Investors will be pulled from the Investors tab of the Fund (Regardless of its SLOA is true or false)
 - When Investor is added or removed from the Investor tab, it won't affect any existing active or completed activity.
 Those Investor changes will be reflected in the future activity only.
 - Allows user to decide weather the task should be created or not for that particular investor
-- Activity can be approved only if there is at least one investor whose task is to be created.
-- Activity can't be approved until the audit information is locked.
 - Current wire instruction can be shown with each type of activity.

 #### Capital Call
 - For each investors, allows to enter the `Call Amount`.
 It is mandatory only if task is to be created for that investor.
-- On Approve, System will creates a `Capital Call` task based on the selected template from the wire instructions tab for the selected investors.
-    - For e.g. Suppose the user selects `ABC` template for `John` investor in wire instruction tab.
-So now, when user creates the capital call tasks for John, system will create the capital call task for John using `ABC` template.
-- If the investor has one template selected and the user checks the `Initial Call` task, the system will create an initial capital call task instead of selected template.

 #### Distribution
 - Distribution can be of three types : `Cash`, `Stock` & `Both`.
     - For `Cash`, system asks `Cash Distribution` amount for each investor.
-    - For `Stock`, System asks for `Stock Distribution` for each investor.
+    - For `Stock`, System asks for `Quantity` & `Distribution Price/Share` for each investor.
+Based on this, system will calcuate Value for each investor.
-    - For `Both`, the system asks for `Cash Distribution` amount and `Stock Distribution` for each investor.
+    - For `Both`, the system asks for `Cash Distribution` amount and `Quantity` & `Distribution Price/Share` for each investor.
 - System will also ask the `Investmnet` company for `Stock` & `Both` type distribution is selected.
 It is a mandatory and dropdown of public type companies.
 Users are able to enter a new name.
 When a user enters a new name, the system will auto create a public type company.
-- `Cash Distribution` and `Stock Distribution` both are mandatory for investor if task is to be created for that investor.
-- On Approve, system creates a `Distribution` task for the selected investors.

 #### Net
 - Users can enter the `Call Amount` & `Cash Distribution` for each Investor.
 - It is an amount and mandatory only when the `Create Task` button is ON.
 - System calculates the `Net` value for each investor. `Net` is difference of Call and Distribution.
-    - If Net is call, the system will create a `Capital call` task for the Investor.
-(Call amount is higher than Distribution amount)
-        - System will create Capital call task based on the selected template for the investor.
-    - If Net is Distribution, the system will create a `Cash Distribution` task for the Investor.
-(Distribution amount is higher than Call amount)
 - System won't create a task when the calculation of `Net` is $0.